- Dachshund Adoption: What to expect

 In the first couple of weeks, expect your new dog to be on its best behavior.
 Not always, but often dogs behave better than normal because they don’t feel confident yet in their new environment.
-After a couple of weeks, you can start to see their true personality come out.
+After a couple of weeks, you can see their true personality emerge.
 So just keep this in mind because you are probably going to have to correct some bad habits or behavior later on when your dog feels more comfortable.
 Don’t be surprised if after a week or so your dog starts to misbehave a little, that is very common, and you just have to be prepared to overcome that with some training.

 Keep your dog’s world small for the first few days.
 Keep in mind that if your new friend has been living in a shelter a house can be a bit overwhelming for him/her.
 So introduce your new dog to only a few spaces of your home the first couple of days and then slowly let him explore more.
 A crate will be of great help because dogs, especially dachshunds, are natural burrowing or denning animals, so make sure you make their crate a nice place for them to feel guarded and safe.

 Timing and consistency are key.
 When you start teaching your dog the rules of the house you need to have good timing meaning that if your dog is doing something wrong like chewing on furniture, jumping on counters, or any other bad behavior you need to be vigilant because you only have a few seconds to correct him/her or stop the behavior, otherwise your dog won’t know what you want him to do.
 The other key thing is consistency, you will need to correct or teach your dog several times so that it will get the message loud and clear of what is acceptable and what is not.